 APIC pertains to the excess proceeds over the par value of the issued shares.
-APIC for common shares amounted to \$\frac{1}{2}638.0\$ million as of December 31, 2023 and 2022.
+APIC for common shares amounted to \$\mathbb{P}638.0\$ million as of December 31, 2024 and 2023.

-In 2021, the Group has recognized APIC for preferred shares for the excess proceeds of subscriptions over the par value amounting to P1,313.2 million in relation to the issuance of preferred shares by the Parent Company.
-Incremental costs directly attributable to the issue of new shares such as underwriter fees, legal fees, and other professional fees are presented in equity as a deduction from APIC amounting to P20.0 million, net of income tax benefit.
+In 2024, the Parent Company has recognized APIC for preferred shares for the excess proceeds of subscriptions over the par value amounting to ₱1,422.9 million in relation to its issuance of preferred shares.
+Incremental costs directly attributable to the issue of new shares such as underwriter fees, legal fees, and other professional fees are presented in equity as a deduction from APIC amounting to ₱22.6 million.

-As of December 31, 2023 and 2022, APIC on preferred shares amounted to ₱1,293.2 million.
+As of December 31, 2024 and 2023, APIC on preferred shares amounted to ₱2,693.5 million and ₱1,293.2 million, respectively.

 In 2016, the Group has acquired all of the unissued fractional common shares arising from the stock dividend declaration in 2013, constituting an aggregate of 1,014 shares.
-These 1,014 shares were reflected as subscribed and issued shares and recognized as treasury shares at cost equal to par value of \$\mathbb{P}\$1.00.
+These 1,014 shares were reflected as subscribed and issued shares and recognized as treasury shares at cost equal to par value of P1.00.